 Mark's Story

 Mark joined Watsi on January 9th, 2015.
-Eight years ago, Mark joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Mark's most recent donation traveled 8,600 miles to support Paw, a 52-year-old refugee and mother of two from Thailand, to fund lens replacement surgery so that she can see clearly and weave again.
+Nine years ago, Mark joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Mark's most recent donation traveled 8,500 miles to support George, a 3-year-old boy from Kenya, to fund surgery to repair a birth condition.

 Impact